Web Designing Tutorials

 Pinterest LinkedIn Tumblr

-We have already discussed that, we can style multiple sections of an HTML document using CSS selectors pseudo classes and have discussed on some pseudo-class selectors like link related pseudo classes, activity related pseudo classes and interface state pseudo classes.
-In this post we are going to discuss about rest of the other pseudo class selectors which are document tree pseudo classes, language pseudo class and negation pseudo class.
+We have already discussed that we can style multiple sections of an HTML document using CSS selectors pseudo classes and have discussed some pseudo-class selectors like link-related pseudo-classes, activity-related pseudo-classes, and interface state pseudo-classes.
+In this post, we are going to discuss about rest of the other pseudo-class selectors which are document tree pseudo-classes, language pseudo-classes, and negation pseudo-classes.

 Document Tree Pseudo Classes

 The HTML document tree is a standard object model and programming interface for HTML.
-It defines the HTML elements as objects, properties of all HTML elements, methods to access all HTML elements and events for all HTML elements.
-You can control and style different elements in HTML document tree using CSS pseudo classes.
+It defines the HTML elements as objects, properties of all HTML elements, methods to access all HTML elements, and events for all HTML elements.
+You can control and style different elements in an HTML document tree using CSS pseudo-classes.

 CSS2 supports different pseudo classes for a HTML document tree like :first-child, :last-child, :first-of-type, :last-of-type, :only-child, :only-of-type, :nth-child(n), :nth-last-child(n), :nth-of-type(n) and :nth-last-of-type(n).